cosbi-research/beesl/README.md

 ```
 sh download_data.sh
 ```
 Download the BeeSL model described in the [paper](#reference-and-contact).
+```
+curl -O https://www.cosbi.eu/fx/2354/model.tar.gz
+```
+#### Installing the predictive model
-Place the model in beesl/models/beesl-model/.
+Place the downloaded model https://www.cosbi.eu/fx/2354/model.tar.gz in `beesl/models/beesl-model/`.
 In that folder you may later place your [own trained models](#training-a-new-model).
 The models are declared in the file config/params.json, setting the parameter `pretrained_model`.
 The provided [`config/params.json`](config/params.json) already references the model at that path.
 If you place the model somewhere else, make sure to update the configuration.
-```
-curl -O https://www.cosbi.eu/fx/2354/model.tar.gz
-```

 You now have everything in place and are ready to start using the system.